Welcome to the neighborhood!

 Thank you, Neighbor!
 GESNA neighbors enjoyed visiting with friends and meeting new residents at the GESNA Heritage Block Party in 2024, at the High Street Playground.
 People shared delicious nibbles, relaxed under the tall trees, and listened to the music of Dan Kupka and Brian Donnelly!
 Grazi to MDF, BF, and JCS, for capturing the day.

 Merci to Historic Salem Inc. for hosting a table and their expertise on historical and architectural surveys.
 Danke for the financial support of the GESNA Steering Committee and members of Our Neighborhood Our History.
-Stay tuned for our 2025 plans!
+We look forward to seeing you in 2025!

 Take a deeper dive into issues related to our GESNA Salem neighborhood